 What actually is the best diet for chronic fatigue syndrome?

-If you’re at all familiar with my work, you’ll know that I believe individuality is key when it comes to your nutrition plan.
-And if you have chronic fatigue syndrome (also known as myalgic encephalomyelitis), that adage holds true – kind of.
-The dietary needs of those with CFS need to optimize cellular energy production.
+I believe individuality is key when it comes to your nutrition plan.
+And if you have chronic fatigue syndrome (also known as myalgic encephalomyelitis and CFS), that adage holds true – kind of.
+The diets of those with CFS need to optimize cellular energy production.

 Some diets do a better job at increasing energy within your body than others.
 So while individual variations will inevitably exist, there are foundational components to the chronic fatigue diet.
 And therefore there is a “best” diet for those with CFS.